19 Jul Canada’s Best Value Real Estate Markets

 As far as Montreal Real Estate goes, the numbers don’t lie.
 Here are some articles about why Montreal is currently one of Canada’s best value real estate markets.

-Housing prices in Montreal were up across the board during the second quarter of 2017 compared with the year-earlier period, according to a report released by real-estate company Royal LePage on Thursday.
-However, there were declines in some areas from the previous three-month period.
+Housing prices in the Montreal region were up across the board during the second quarter of 2017, when compared to the same period last year.
+Jacob Serebrin * Montreal Gazette Housing prices in Montreal were up across the board during the second quarter of 2017 compared with the year-earlier period, according to a report released by real-estate company Royal LePage on Thursday.

 Featured photo © By Bonnie Meisels, all rights reserved